Nonstationary Reinforcement Learning with Linear Function Approximation: Ada-LSVI-UCB-Restart : a Parameter-free Algorithm

 \subsection{Regret Analysis}

-Now we present the dynamic regret bound achieved by \texttt{Ada-LSVI-UCB-Restart}. \begin{theorem} The dynamic regret of \texttt{Ada-LSVI-UCB-Restart} is $\tilde{O}((B+1)^{1/4}d^{5/4}H^{5/4}T^{3/4})$. \end{theorem} \begin{sproof} To analyze the dynamic regret of \texttt{Ada-LSVI-UCB-Restart}, we decompose the dynamic regret into two terms.
+Now we present the dynamic regret bound achieved by \texttt{Ada-LSVI-UCB-Restart}. \begin{theorem} The dynamic regret of \texttt{Ada-LSVI-UCB-Restart} is $\tilde{O}(B^{1/4}d^{5/4}H^{5/4}T^{3/4})$. \end{theorem} \begin{sproof} To analyze the dynamic regret of \texttt{Ada-LSVI-UCB-Restart}, we decompose the dynamic regret into two terms.
 The first term is regret incurred by always selecting the best $W^{\dagger}$ from $J_W$, and the second term is regret incurred by adaptively selecting the epoch size from $J_W$ via \texttt{EXP3-P} rather than always selecting $W^{\dagger}$.
-For the second term, we reduce to an adversarial bandit problem and directly use the regret bound of \texttt{EXP3-P}~\cite{bubeck2012regret,auer2002nonstochastic}.
+For the second term, we reduce to an adversarial bandit problem and directly use the regret bound of \texttt{EXP3-P}~\citep{bubeck2012regret,auer2002nonstochastic}.
 For the first term, we show that $W^{\dagger}$ can well-approximate the optimal epoch size with the knowledge of $B_{\bm{\mu}}$ and $B_{\bm{\theta}}$, up to constant factors.
-Thus we can use Thm.~\ref{thm:reg_bound2} to bound the first term.
-For details, see Appendix C. \end{sproof} \begin{remark} The dynamic regret bound of \texttt{Ada-LSVI-UCB-Restart} is on the same order as that of \texttt{LSVI-UCB-Restart} when local variations are unknown.
-Thus we do not lose too much by not knowing local variations. \end{remark}
+Thus we can use Theorem~\ref{thm:reg_bound2} to bound the first term.
+For details, see Appendix C. \end{sproof} \begin{remark} Using the master algorithm to select the window size is reminiscent of model selection approaches to online RL~\citep{agarwal2017corralling,pacchiano2020model,lee2021online,abbasi2020regret}.
+Typically model selection approaches achieve worse rates compared to the best base algorithm.
+However, in our setting we can discretize the feasible set for epoch size $J_W$ at a proper granularity, so we can control the additional regret incurred by the master algorithm with respect to the best epoch size in $J_W$ to be reasonably small.
+That is, we have more freedom to choose the base algorithms compared to some problem settings in the model selection literature.
+As a result, the regret bound does not lose much compared to the case where we have knowledge of total variation $B$. \end{remark}